 We are looking for everything from everyday chocolate and candy bars to gift confectionery, seasonal confectionery (Christmas and Easter), low sugar/sugar free confectionery and any other sort of 'freefrom' confectionery that we have not thought of!

-Following the success of our FreeFrom SuperHero award last year we have decided to keep the award but to look both inside and outside the industry for our 2018 hero.
-So we are seeking someone who has made a major contribution to freefrom, in no matter how humble a role.
-An excellent caring freefrom school cook, a café owner who really caters freefrom....
+We are seeking someone who has made a major contribution to freefrom, in no matter how humble a role.
+An excellent caring freefrom school cook, a café owner who really caters freefrom – all suggestions welcome.

-To nominate your freefrom hero for 2018 email Hannah.
+To nominate your freefrom hero for 2019 email Michelle.

-Awarded to the supermarket whose own brand freefrom products do best in the 2018 awards.
-Please see below for more details.
+Awarded to the supermarket whose own brand freefrom products do best in the 2019 awards.

 1. The award will only be open to